kaelig/hidpi/README.md

 When passing the name of an image as an argument, `hidpi()` serves the equivalent high-resolution image on high-definition displays.

-Image files should follow these naming conventions:
+Image files should be named as follows, placed in the `images` folder of your Compass project:

 - `image.png`: default image
 - `image_x2.png`: high-resolution image